 The Magpie Hall Lane Workhouse

 In 1856, plans were finally set in motion to build a new workhouse at the west side of Magpie Hall Lane in Chatham.
 The land was purchased at £15 an acre from Mr Benjamin Mannering.
-A competition for designs for the design of the new building was won by Frederick Peck and Edward Stephens of Birmingham under the pseudonym of "Invicta".
+A competition for the design of the new building was won by Frederick Peck and Edward Stephens of Birmingham under the pseudonym of "Invicta".
 Their original plans were subsequently modified to reduce the costs of the scheme.
 Their revised plans were intended to accommodate a total of 650 inmates, including a hospital, at a cost of £11,900.
 Construction work began on 23rd March 1858.
 Water for the new building was intended to be manually pumped from a well but a steam pump was later included in the plans.
 The new workhouse opened in November 1859 and the old buildings at Chatham and Rochester were sold off.

 At its opening, the new workhouse comprised: entrance buildings and open shed; vagrants' and receiving ward; main building of men's and women's wards and infants; the Master and Mistress's apartment; the boilers and cooling apparatus; bread and meal areas; workshop, drying room and laundry; hospital, idiots' ward, itch ward, fever and smallpox wards; well house and engine; furniture and bedding store.
 The workhouse location and layout are shown on the 1896 OS map.

 The new workhouse had an entrance block at the east, to the rear of which were a receiving block and a vagrants' block.

 The T-shaped main workhouse building was three storeys high.
 The kitchens and dining hall lay at its rear.

 To the west of the main block lay the original infirmary which was two storeys high.

 In 1884, a new infirmary block and infirmary administrative block were erected at the west of the site.